dmlevering/snake-2/README.md

 To run on Ubuntu:

-1. Install SFML by running the command `sudo apt-get install libsfml-dev'
+1. Install SFML by running the command `sudo apt-get install libsfml-dev`
 2. cd into the /snake-game/game directory and run `make`
 3. `$ ./snake`